isomerpages/nparks-gardening/_learn-more-about-gardening/Garden Design.md

 	<ol>
 		<li>Gather your community, and assess their needs</li>
 		<ul>
-			<li>Gardeners may have varied interests, fitness levels, and horticultural know-how</li>
+			<li>Gardeners may have varied interests, mobility levels, and horticultural know-how.</li>
 			<li>Listing down specific wants (e.g., a space to grow edible plants) and needs (e.g., a wheelchair-accessible path) will help with site selection and the final design.</li>
 		</ul>
 		<li>Select a site</li>